The 10 Best Coves in Alicante + Map

 Cala Moraig Benitatxell

-2. Bol Nou Cove (Villajoyosa)
+2. Bol Nou (Villajoyosa)

 playa-bol-nou-villajoyosa

-Located slightly south of the town, Playa del Bol Nou (or Bon Nou) is a beautiful gravel beach, flanked and protected by cliffs that give it a unique appearance.
+Villajoyosa has some of the most beautiful beaches in Alicante and this is one of the best known.
+Located slightly south of the town, Platja del Bol Nou (or Bon Nou) is a beautiful gravel beach, flanked and protected by cliffs that give it a unique appearance.
+Its name refers to the seafaring past of this town famous for its colorful fishermen’s houses and chocolate factories: La Vila Joiosa.

 3. Portitxol Cove or La Barraca (Jávea/Xàbia)

+We move now to the beautiful town of Jávea / Xàbia.
+From Cabo de Sant Antoni to La Granadella, this town offers some of the most beautiful and well known beaches of the Costa Blanca.
 Among all of them, La Barraca or El Portitxol has been gaining popularity in recent years, largely thanks to its fishermen’s houses with blue doors, a phenomenon in the social network Instagram.

 4. Granadella Cove (Jávea)

+We could not miss in this selection what is possibly the most famous beach on the Costa Blanca.
 Scene of Hollywood movies and awarded by different media as one of the ten best beaches in Spain in recent years, Cala Granadella is a beautiful gravel beach and turquoise waters, flanked by cliffs covered with vegetation.
+It has a blue flag, all services and several restaurants.

 5. Little coves on the island of Tabarca

-Islote de la Galera, Tabarca
+Calas de Tabarca

 In this tour through the most beautiful coves of Alicante, Tabarca occupies a prominent place.
 The crystalline waters surrounding “La Isla Plana” were declared a Marine Reserve in 1986, becoming the first protected area of its category in Spain.
 Along its almost two kilometers of length, this former pirate refuge allows us to swim and snorkel in some of the cleanest and most biodiverse waters of the Costa Blanca, with seabeds carpeted with Posidonia oceanica and rich in marine fauna.
 In Tabarca we find sandy beaches and rocky coves, which one do you choose?